JulezJulian/socky-server-ruby/README.md

 ## Which Rack servers are currently supported?

 All that are supported by [websocket-rack](http://github.com/imanel/websocket-rack).
 At the time of writing only Thin was supported, but it should change in near future.
+For the webhook extension an eventmachine loop is needed to process the http request.
+This works out of the box with Thin because Thin is based on eventmachine.

 ## License